Turning commitments and targets into reality in El Salvador.

 Vida Nueva also believes there is no political will to strengthen the patent law to prevent scenarios such as this.
 Currently the TRIPS flexibilities, which could prevent unmerited patents and reduce the price of medicines, are not being employed.

-Vida Nueva’s priorities for 2019 include:
+Vida Nueva’s priorities include:

 - Advocating for a clearer picture in relation to testing and treatment for HIV, Hep C and TB.
 This includes demanding regular, transparent reporting from the government in order to track progress.